harrellelise/Capstone_Project/README.md

 # Capstone_Project
 This is the Software Engineering Project I completed as my final capstone project.
 Over the course 16 weeks, my team and I utilized Agile methodologies in Jira and Confluence to rotate weekly responsibilities from Scrum Master, QA, programmer and designer.
+The goal of the project was to create a secure chat site with malicious features and a focus on encryption.
+We worked using Java in Eclipse, and tested/ran our code in the command prompt.
+Running instructions can be found in the repository.